 The MBTI Report helps a leader understand his or her leadership style preferences, i.e., which behaviors come naturally and which don’t.
 Then, based on an individual’s professional objectives, I design a development plan that leverages inherent strengths as revealed by MBTI type preferences.
 The result?
-Development that is more natural, less stressful and therefore quicker and more effective.
+Leadership development programs that are more natural, less stressful and therefore quicker and more effective.
 Insight from the MBTI enhances self-awareness and helps leaders make better decisions faster.

 The MBTI is valuable for teams as well as individuals.
 I often work with teams to help them function more effectively and communicate more efficiently.
 Using data from each team member’s MBTI profile, we address challenges such as communication breakdowns, dysfunctional teams, change management, goal misalignment and more.

 The Myers-Briggs Type Indicator® is an invaluable resource for individuals, teams and organizations committed to great leadership.
 When you invest in a leader, you also invest in his or her team and organization.